NicholasMoser/gnt4.online/docs/scon4_all_changes.md

     - Hand hitbox larger on frame 2
     - Damage increased by 1
 - 5B(B) damage increased by 1
+- 5BB(A)
+    - Changed to be a new animation that does not go as far forward
-- 5BB(A) changed to be a modified RA with 6A(A) follow up
+    - A follow up changed to be 8A
 - 5BBA(A) transition made 7 frames later
 - 5A
+    - Is faster
     - Charge time reduced from 13 frames to 10 frames
     - Done with 8 does 8A
     - Has slightly more lift on uncharged
-    - Done raw does not have increased lift
+    - Performed outside combos does not have increased lift
-    - Startup animation changed from 22 frames to 19 frames
-    - Ending animation changed from 47 frames to 44 frames
     - Grabbable the entire move
 - 2B made strong from weak on hit and block
 - 2B(B)